ineiti/fledger/WIP.md

 ### Things to do

+- CLEANUP:
+  - move `NodeData` into `Node`
+  - rename `DataStorage` and perhaps move it back to flarch?
 - BUG: why does the flbrowser not connect directly to a CLI node sometimes?
   - possibility: perhaps it waits for the CLI to connect, and doesn't initiate a connection by itself?
-- BUG: messages get deleted after restart

 # Dates

 2022-05-24:
 - DISPLAY: flbrowser displays last ping as descending, but it should increase
+- BUG: messages get deleted after restart

 2022-05-22:
 - Finalize usage of broker-modules in `Node` and `Network`: